mehradi-github/linux-cheat-sheet/README.md

 sudo update-alternatives --list python sudo update-alternatives --config python

+python --version
 #Ensuring pip is available
 python -m pip -V

-#If you see an error like No module named pip
+#If you see an error, there are 2 mechanisms to install pip:
+# 1) Python comes with an ensurepip module, which can install pip in a Python environment.
+python -m ensurepip --upgrade
+# 2) Python script that uses some bootstrapping logic to install pip
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py
 python get-pip.py --user